sandgraal/tiny-helpdesk-hero/CONTRIBUTING.md

 Use GitHub Issues for:
 - Clarifying questions about requirements or tone.
 - Suggestions for new features, personas, or accessibility improvements.
-- Bugs discovered once the rebuild is underway (label appropriately).
+- Bugs discovered once implementation is underway (label appropriately).

 ## Code of Conduct
 Humor should aim upward and celebrate empathy.
 Be respectful, inclusive, and collaborative in all interactions.
 If conflicts arise, escalate via GitHub Issues or direct contact with the maintainers for mediation.

-We’re excited to rebuild this experience intentionally—thank you for being part of it!
+We’re excited to shape this experience intentionally—thank you for being part of it!